-Where can people find individual counseling sessions
+Where can one find individual counseling sessions?

 Local Schools and Universities commonly have organizations that can provide individual counseling on issues such as suicide, bullying, depression, domestic violence, and the like.
 A Facebook or Google search of “individual counseling near me” can yield a few dozen good results.

 A lot of professionals are specialists who handle a specific kind of problem.
-It would also increase the chance of a breakthrough by working with a specialist than a general practitioner.
+It would also increase the chance of a breakthrough by working with a specialist rather than a general practitioner.

-Most specialists chose a particular problem because they have vested interests in that specific case.
+Most specialists choose a particular problem because they have vested interests in that specific case.
 Volunteers are especially interested.
-They are volunteering their time because they are advocates in reducing the damage caused by the ailment.
+They are volunteering their time because they are advocates for reducing the damage caused by the ailment.

 Individual counseling with professionals has its advantages.
-They have the training, education, and experience to clinically assess a patient and know how best to move forward.
+They have the training, education, and experience to assess a patient clinically and know how best to move forward.